Wednesday, 10 February 2016

 PART TWO: OF TENDERNESS AND OTHER BASILISKS CHAPTER XI: THE HARMFUL ANIMAL

-I left Baphomet with dizzy ideas and the head as a turbine where a hangover was future water which was grinding mercilessly, an intoxicated course of a burning river where it seemed to be swimming, disrespectful and foolish, an army of crazy ants.
-It looked as if they were dancing without sense, an almost macabre dance, and rather than perish in the fire, grew eccentric while they invited their congeners to an orgy of lava and anarchy.
-The silhouette of the world and the reason extricated while sliding down the toboggan of alcohol of that night of July.
+I left Baphomet with dizzy ideas and my head as a turbine where a hangover was future water which was grinding mercilessly, an intoxicated course of a burning river where it seemed to be swimming, disrespectful and foolish, an army of crazy ants.
+It looked as if they were dancing senselessly, an almost macabre dance, but rather than perish in the fire, they grew eccentric as they invited their congeners to an orgy of lava and anarchy.
+The silhouette of the world and reason loosened while sliding down the alcohol toboggan of that night of July.
 And without any firm handles, I was about to fall and drown.
-My life was a watery slope that did not allow me to see the edges and I slipped rapidly into a chasm of pain and terror, in the vacuum of not distinguishing my terrified silhouette in the midst of the images that were dizziness and suffocation, a shadow fleeting in paths that had not had any news from me, in which I had not left either steps or footprints in the 29 years I would be three days later; that wandering throughout existence without injuries or joys, as an automaton who obeys orders, with no criteria for questioning them; that in a bend of supreme boredom can throw away his life steeped in treacherous elixirs that delayed reflection but killed, criminal, without one being aware of the rancor.
+My life was a watery slope that did not allow me to see the edges and I slipped rapidly into a chasm of pain and terror, in the vacuum of not distinguishing my terrified silhouette in the midst of the images that were dizziness and suffocation, a shadow fleeting in paths that had not had any news from me, in which I had not left either steps or footprints in the 29 years I would be three days later; that wandering throughout existence with no injuries or joys, as an automaton who obeys orders, with no criteria for questioning them; which in a bend of supreme boredom can throw away his life steeped in treacherous elixirs that delayed reflection but killed, as a criminal, without one being aware of its rancor.

 You're the one that I want could still be heard a year later and its accelerated sound hammered on my softened neurons while looking for the exit of that fashion place.
-The night was peculiarly chilly, and a white coat, that soon would be my usual cover, seemed to emerge from the east threatening to seize immediately the sleepless city.
+The night was peculiarly chilly, and a white coat, that soon would be my usual cover, seemed to emerge from the east threatening to immediately seize the sleepless city.
 It was already July 27.
-I began a long weekend, as it must be already one o’clock of Friday.
-I couldn’t see the moon in that frayed canvas, but later I knew that it was new, as was the pristine life to which I headed, last night as a dipsomaniac.
+I began a long weekend, as it must be one o’clock of Friday now.
+I couldn’t see the moon in that frayed canvas, but later I knew that it was new, as was the pristine life where I headed, last night as a dipsomaniac.
 In my new time it would bother me that white wallpaper to hide the imposing silhouette of Scorpio, almost the best constellation of summer, but then I wasn’t looking up and although there were still some stars, I would have failed to distinguish them.
 The pure and fresh air almost hurt me, as if suddenly I swallowed a breath of the real life that others lived, honest and sincere, without mists or poisons that clouded them.
-I had gone out through I don’t remember which door to a huge waste ground, maybe uninhabited, giving to Millers' Lane, with trees which, in those days, I was not able to recognize, abundant but barely perceptible in the east next to the Kilmourne, and further to the south, while the mind stayed inside.
-Vague memories of useless conquest were the faithful portrait of my frustration for not having been able to grab the sun at dawn of a woman outline.
-The carnal hunt I was allowed to because I had not set anything permanent with Anne-Marie.
-But that night everything was futile seduction, blows of rushed bodies, fixed glances that I perceived of anger and annoyance, glasses spilled in a dress as clear as a summer moon, accusations and clear objections.
-There wouldn’t be a flame of sand on my deserted bed; the silk of a female body would not shed as a source on my pillows.
-I had learned that if a woman bursts in the sheets, every night is of summer, fire of dawn in the early morning.
-I competed to have them without being aware that the profit is in the gift that is given away and not in the benefit that is pursued.
-Women lived in me like an unexpected heat at noon, and I, guilty of the vital cold that enclosed me, for months thought I had treated them poorly for not having known to drink from her springs without ephemeral conquest, for not having understood the gift that resided in the flavor of their warm dew; women were so many that they could raise a pyramid where would be the registration of my defeats; monuments that would tumble down with the destroying rain of the equinoxes, with a solstice of boiling resin, with my clumsy hands which were not able to build.
+I had gone out through I don’t remember which door to a huge waste ground, maybe uninhabited, close to Millers' Lane, with some trees which, in those days, I was not able to recognize, abundant but barely perceptible in the east next to the Kilmourne, and further to the south, while my mind stayed inside.
+Vague memories of useless conquests were the faithful portrait of my frustration for not having been able to grab the sun at dawn of a woman outline.
+That carnal hunt I was allowed to because I had not set anything permanent with Anne-Marie.
+But that night everything was futile seduction, blows of hasty bodies, fixed glances that I perceived were of anger and annoyance, glasses spilled in a dress as clear as a summer moon, accusations and clear objections.
+There wouldn’t be a sand flame on my deserted bed; the silk of a female body would not spill as a source on my pillows.
+I had learned that if a woman bursts in between the sheets, every night is a summer night, a fire of dawn in the early morning.
+I competed to have them not being aware that the profit is in the gift that is regaled and not in the benefit that is pursued.
+Women lived in me like an unexpected heat at noon, and I, guilty of the vital cold that enclosed me, for months thought I had treated them poorly for not having known how to drink from their springs without ephemeral conquest, for not having understood the gift that resided in the flavor of their warm dew; women were so many that they could raise a pyramid where I would have the registration of my defeats; monuments that would tumble down with the destroying rain of the equinoxes, with a solstice of boiling resin, with my clumsy hands which were not able to build.
 I lost the beauty ball of wool and I couldn’t find them again and defeated, knowing the night was fruitless, I ended up going out to the wasted ground where other bites awaited me.

-It was not the first time that I wasted my free time in that place and I knew something of the places nearby.
-Now I know that the door through which I left gave south.
-I could see the rear windows of Alder Street, on my left, adjacent to the disco, but also some isolated houses that seemed to have their entrance on that side, with their backs to fortune, on top of miserable rusty staircases, one of which I believed to see that then climbed two beggars.
-If I extended my view in the direction of the east, a silhouette of wood, somewhat blurred at this hour and somewhat confusing, which resembled a rotten walkway is seen in the distance.
+It was not the first time I wasted my free time in that place and I knew something of the places nearby.
+Now I know that the door through which I left was on the south.
+I could see the rear windows of Alder Street, on my left, adjacent to the disco, but also some isolated houses that seemed to have their entrance on that side, with their backs to fortune, on top of miserable rusty staircases, on one of which I believed to see then two beggars climbing.
+If I looked better in the east direction, a wooden silhouette, somewhat blurred at this hour and somewhat confusing, which resembled a rotten walkway is seen in the distance.
 It was Mill Bridge, under which and around which was Outcasts Outskirt.
 Across the line of the east horizon, keeping the nakedness of the river, as if jealous of the thirsty glance and the stripped throat who coveted its vital fluid, determined to safeguard it to prevent miserable upstarts to benefit from the silver which nourished its sap, there was a grim silhouette, almost white of the fog that was devouring them, of black ashes.
-The Kilmourne did not roar that evening, and who did not know that it was there might not guess it, not even for moisture, because all its drops would have been attributed to the fog.
-But I want to describe to you, Protch, some of what was there and not only what I could see, including what I ignored by then as the names of the trees.
-On the other side, if I went back to my right sight, I could look to a nearly civilized street with few inhabitants and houses just to the west: Millers' Lane.
-Although there were two outskirts of beggars, it hardly could deviate from them, without marked insolence, but with a clear will to differentiate from them, with its somewhat rusty tradition and its old poise, last and sometimes forgotten extension of Templar Village.
-To the south at medium altitude, the terrain rose and far away you could almost distinguish, behind a curtain cover-up of old alders, the annoying protuberance of the cemetery of St. Alban.
+The Kilmourne did not roar that evening, and anyone who did not know that it was there might not guess it, not even because of moisture, because all its drops would have been attributed to the fog.
+But I want to describe to you, Protch, some of what was there and not only what I could see, including what I ignored by then like the names of the trees.
+On the other side, if I went back to my right sight, I could look to a nearly civilized street with few inhabitants and houses only on the west: Millers' Lane.
+Even if there were two beggar outskirts, it hardly could ignore them, without marked insolence, but with a clear will to differentiate from them, with its somewhat rusty tradition and its old poise, last and sometimes forgotten extension of Templar Village.
+On the south at medium altitude, the terrain rose and far away you could almost distinguish, behind a curtain cover-up of old alders, the annoying protuberance of the St. Alban cemetery.
 I had never been within, but I didn’t want to look at its funeral contour.
-I was afraid of the obfuscating vision of possible goblins messengers of death or of will-o'-the-wisps.
+I was afraid of the obfuscating vision of possible goblins, messengers of death, or of will-o'-the-wisps.
 But I did not know that the ancient Nicholas Siddeley was going to die that night, at that time, in that place...
-Nearer St. Alban, where the ground rose, you could see a vast landscape about which nobody had ever told me: the Outskirt of the Torn Hand, where an offspring of the man who was going to die would continue, in the new nights of hunger and discovered stars and the new days of sun and fog, taking his place.
+Nearer St. Alban, where the ground rose, you could see a vast landscape about which nobody had ever told me: the Outskirt of the Torn Hand, where an offspring of the man who was going to die would continue, in the new nights of hunger and newly discovered stars and the new days of sun and fog, taking his place.
 But that night, at that time, all that territory was virgin for me.

 The wind was my first impression of the place.
-The mountains were not very far and could be noted with their furious breath, that frozen lash that in a few days would enter all my bones without asking me for permission.
-At that time, in the middle of the summer, it was just a nuisance and I hadn’t yet become a forced mate.
-Despite its notorious presence, Baphomet doors were crowded with couples seeking love on the sly, and did not find a better place than in the middle of the crowd, or the risky invisibility of the large parking lot that had become the northern half of the waste ground, which corresponded to the Outcasts.
-I walked away to the east looking for a back alley I already knew, a badly lit passageway which also connected it with Alder Street, not too long, rough, of foul-smelling ground, without name, but which used to be called Alder Alley.
+The mountains were not very far and it could be noticed with its furious breath, that frozen lash that in a few days would enter all my bones without asking me for permission.
+At that time, in the middle of summer, it was just a nuisance and I hadn’t yet become a forced mate.
+Despite its notorious presence, Baphomet doors were crowded with couples seeking love on the sly, and did not find a better place than in the middle of the crowd, or the risky invisibility of the large parking lot that the northern half of the waste ground had become, the one belonging to the Outcasts.
+I walked away to the east looking for a back alley I already knew, a badly lit passageway which also connected it with Alder Street, not too long, rough, of foul-smelling ground, with no name, but which used to be called Alder Alley.
 When I found it, I saw a strange graffiti: in a skein like grey cloud I thought I distinguished pieces of a man, a lion, a bull and an eagle: a strange tetramorph, which I went to see in subsequent months.
-I could never decide if they were Matthew, Mark, Luke and John; or they were Aquarius, Leo, Taurus and Scorpio, which stands for the Eagle.
-Then I thought that they had drawn something from the ancient Sumerian beliefs where each figure represented one of the four steps of the sun through the sky, the four seasonal changes: Leo for the spring equinox, Scorpio for the summer solstice, Aquarius for the autumn equinox, Taurus for the winter solstice.
-The four fought with the weapons they had and it seemed that the lion was going to win, as if the intention was to convey that life is renewed every spring.
+I could never decide whether they were Matthew, Mark, Luke and John; or they were Aquarius, Leo, Taurus and Scorpio, which stands for the Eagle.
+Then I thought that they had drawn something from ancient Sumerian beliefs where each figure represented one of the four steps of the sun through the sky, the four seasonal changes: Leo for the spring equinox, Scorpio for the summer solstice, Aquarius for the autumn equinox, Taurus for the winter solstice.
+The four of them fought with the weapons they had and it seemed that the lion was going to win, as if the intention was to convey that life is renewed every spring.
 I always wondered what strange inspiration guided that original street artist, or from which educated sources he seemed to have drunk, but I never knew more about him, her? or the name, because of its curvy and flowery tag you could only distinguish an S.

-As Alder Alley was also occupied by people of dangerous appearance that inhaled different types of tobacco, I walked away a little more in the direction of the river.
+Since Alder Alley was also occupied by people of a dangerous appearance who inhaled different types of tobacco, I walked away a bit more in the direction of the river.
 It was almost impossible to find somewhere devoid of human presence, and at every step, the need to urinate became more urgent.
 I ended up locating a declivity of the land well hidden by ash trees where there was nobody.
 Not far away I thought I distinguished a few angry voices: two men arguing vehemently approached.
-I couldn’t perceive clearly the words, but they were getting closer.
+I couldn’t clearly perceive the words, but they were getting closer.
 But unexpectedly I understood danger, as if it were a warning.
 Suddenly all sound stopped.
 The harmful animal was stalking.

-A couple of seconds later I heard treads again.
-Then, one of the voices, which had been alert, was suddenly silent as if the stealth was essential, and by the drift of the steps I thought that suddenly they began to look for something, can't say what, cautiously, as if following the track of something elusive that could escape them, while a shudder shook the weed with an unmistakable sound of something crawling.
-The two men seemed to agree to postpone the argument until something more pressing was solved.
-I had just begun to urinate and all my skin bristled, wanting to put an end as soon as possible, victim of a strange omen.
-Then I saw them, three and a half years later, almost opposite me, come out of my drunkenness or my regrets, two men who it was not difficult to recognize: Miguel and John.
+A couple of seconds later I heard footsteps again.
+Then, one of the voices, which had been alert, was suddenly silent as if stealth was essential, and by the drift of their steps I thought that suddenly they began to look for something, can't say what, cautiously, as if following the track of something elusive that could escape them, while a shudder shook the weed with an unmistakable sound of something crawling.
+Both men seemed to agree to postpone the argument until something more pressing was solved.
+I had just begun to urinate and all my skin bristled, wanting to end as soon as possible, victim of a strange omen.
+Then I saw them, three and a half years later, almost opposite me, come out of my drunkenness or my regrets, two men who it was not difficult for me to recognize: Miguel and John.

 My old workmate seemed unharmed by changes and neither time nor misery had caused him any erosion.
 The short, dark, hair was still immaculate, well kept and of a neat appearance.
 No notable variation in the rest of his body.
 The only traces of his change of fortune were detectable in his clothes, poorer and dirtier, perhaps, but did not even deserve the name of rags.
-John resembled, in any dwelling that fate would make him dwell, a distinguished gentleman, but now his factions, despite the recent argument, looked alert, but calm and, apparently happy.
+John resembled, in any dwelling that fate would make him dwell, a distinguished gentleman, but now his features, despite the recent argument, looked alert, but calm and, apparently happy.
 Perhaps I wanted to see him like that, keeping a sort of strange gift by which Miguel, at his side, of the same stature, seemed shorter.
-The most obvious in the latter, whom I had seen only once, was the long grey beard that he had almost up to the chest.
-That it was also well kept was beginning to be an indecipherable mystery for me.
-Moreover, in his worn grey shirt and his miserable felt jacket he seemed to have, with strange equity, the rags that corresponded to him and those which had managed to dodge his partner.
-I began to calculate how long it had been since that strange morning at the bar of the company when I saw him for the first time, humble and charismatic at the same time, owner of his fate.
-And an incandescent blush became possessor of my countenance betraying my solitude, that had started more or less by then, and my sharp repentance.
+The most obvious thing in the latter, whom I had seen only once, was the long grey beard that he had almost down to his chest.
+The fact that it was also well kept was beginning to be an indecipherable mystery for me.
+Moreover, in his worn grey shirt and his miserable felt jacket he seemed to have, with strange equity, the rags belonging to him and those which had managed to dodge his partner.
+I began to calculate how long it had been since that strange morning at the bar of the company when I saw him for the first time, humble and charismatic at the same time, the owner of his fate.
+And an incandescent blush became the possessor of my countenance betraying my solitude, which had started more or less by then, and my sharp repentance.

-I could not know of their continuous fights or the stubborn jealousy that was so often, more frequent in John, who was jealous of everything with two legs and a smooth and glowing skin, female and male, in a continuous torment.
-But Miguel was not left behind.
-They seemed when arguing that they were having real animosity, and if one that was there by chance heard them become heated could bet on a couple broken in the next few hours until, once he got used to it, was always surprised by the strange impulse that they got of those conflicts and the love they renewed.
+I could not know of their continuous fights or the stubborn jealousy that was so common, more frequent in John, who was jealous of everything with two legs and a smooth and glowing skin, female or male, in a continuous torment.
+But Miguel was just as jealous.
+They seemed when arguing to have real animosity, and if one who could be next to them by chance heard them become heated could bet on a broken couple in the next few hours until, once he got used to it, was always surprised by the strange impulse that they got of those conflicts and the love they renewed.
 But this time, despite the vehemence that both had put in their invective, it caught by surprise that the truce was motivated by a clear note of urgency in their eyes.
 I looked then, but there was no time for greetings.
 My ominous fate was close.

 It happened in just a minute.
 I was going to say something, but my mind, now almost entirely blind, prevented me to say anything.
-The last lights that I had, if I had still any, were hot sand, boiler of liquids on the verge of evaporating, a log on which you drop the first droplets of fuel and only awaits the wick.
+The last lights I had, if I still had any, were hot sand, a boiler of liquids on the verge of evaporating, a log on which you drop the first droplets of fuel and only awaits the wick.
 So many years and so much anguish had not been good at all.
-They both stopped suddenly and they gave the impression that they began a strange ritual of worship to the ground, but it seems that to idolize it, they had to immobilize it.
-I would have seen them with shock, perhaps, if I had retained an ounce of sobriety, but the mixture of toxins, confusion, and the malaise of the past years...
+They both stopped suddenly and they gave the impression of starting a strange ritual of worship to the ground, but it seems that in order to idolize it, they had to immobilize it.
+I would have seen them in a shock, perhaps, if I had retained an ounce of sobriety, but the mixture of toxins, confusion, and the malaise of the past years...
 Hours of crying would come later, but I couldn't help but insult him again.
-Still I had not fastened my zipper.
+I had not zipped up yet.
 Miguel, but mainly John, seemed absorbed in the contemplation of the center of my body:

 ─ "Nike ─Miguel suddenly spoke.
 He remembered my name─, don't move.
 You have not done anything and perhaps it will walk away" ─his words didn’t betray any anger, but they were cryptic.
 They did not seem to refer to John.

-I couldn't define you the color although I take all day trying, Protch: something like a poisonous orange, somewhat orange and somewhat grey, but do not pay me much attention.
+I couldn't define the color even if I took all day trying, Protch: something like a poisonous orange, somewhat orange and somewhat grey, but do not pay me much attention.
 I never saw its eyes.
-I was looking at it almost to the tail, and its entire cursed and venomous spine with, in the center, a kind of chain of purplish rhombuses.
+I was looking at it almost in the tail, and its entire cursed and venomous spine with, in the center, a kind of chain of purplish rhombuses.
 But I only saw it five seconds before fear paralyzed me.
 My breath, already unhealthy enough, condensed.
-I don't know if I got to do some movement; I don't remember even having breathed.
+I don't know whether I got to do some movement; I don't remember even having breathed.
 Perhaps I was tempted to run, but now I doubt that it would have been useful.
-But my great puzzlement was to decipher what was doing in that outskirt a poisonous snake, because I had never heard of any in Hazington.
-Perhaps it was attracted by the river or the ash grove, but then I knew that not even John, who understood something of reptiles, could ever identify the species.
-I didn't see its eyes, not even its head, but later Miguel, who had time to observe it, thought he had seen a few unusual crests or perhaps happened that the monster had an eczema that gave him that look, as a rooster.
-I never saw its eyes... but perhaps the snake, which was back for them and watched me from the front, observed something strange in mine, perhaps the loss of my already, that night, unrecoverable sanity; and it may be that something of all this disturbed it.
+But my great puzzlement was to decipher what a poisonous snake could be doing in that outskirt, because I had never heard of any in Hazington.
+Perhaps it was attracted by the river or the ash grove, but then I knew that not even John, who something knew of reptiles, could ever identify the species.
+I didn't see its eyes, not even its head, but later Miguel, who had time to observe it, thought he had seen a few unusual crests or perhaps what happened was that the monster had an eczema that gave him that look, as a rooster.
+I never saw its eyes... but perhaps the snake, which was with its back to them and watched me from the front, observed something strange in mine, perhaps the loss of my already, that night, unrecoverable sanity; and it may be that something of all this disturbed it.

-Without knowing why I did it, as I was no longer owner of my actions, I put my hand in the pocket of my shirt with the intention to get a cigarette, as if I still had the crazy hope that smoke was capable of scaring off that terrifying vision.
+Not knowing why I did it, since I was no longer the owner of my actions, I put my hand in the pocket of my shirt with the intention to get a cigarette, as if I still had the crazy hope that smoke was capable of scaring off that terrifying vision.

 ─ "Watch out, Nike, don't do any movement" ─said John.
 And I heard his voice after more than three years.